heavyelementinc/cobalt-core/style.md

 ==========
 Indentation should universally be four spaces for all files in Cobalt Engine.
 This is non-negotaible.

-No single line of code should exceed 120 characters (with 80 begin a soft and preferred limit).
+No single line of code should exceed 120 characters (with 80 being a soft and preferred limit).
 Add the following setting to VS Code's `settings.json` to help follow this rule.
 ```json
 {
     "editor.rulers": [ 80, 120 ]